villhei/elixirtut/elixir_web/app/chapters/10_processes.md

     # in order to preserve the order in which the input data was given
     workers = dataset |> Enum.map(fn n -> Worker.start(self(), n) end)
     # Use an empty map for receiving results, because we can't know
     # in which order they will arrive.
-Don't we all just love asynchronism?
+Don't we just love asynchronism?
     task_running(initiator, workers, %{})
   end